-Complete printable Spring 2018 syllabus in .PDF format.
+Complete printable Fall 2018 syllabus in .PDF format.

-This book, with a RED cover, contains all homework and lab assignments for the course.
+This book, with a ORANGE cover, contains all homework and lab assignments for the course.
 It is derived from my old Computer Literacy Workbook, which is now largely obsolete.

 Computer Science Companion, 2017 Printing, Third Edition -- William T. Verts